iver-wharf/rfcs/_published/0028-repo-labels.md

 ## Explanation

+### Issue/PR prioritization labels

-We prioritize with one of four labels, all prefixed with `p/` as an abbreviation of `priority/`:
+Issues are prioritized via one of four labels, all prefixed with `p/` as an abbreviation of `priority/`:

 | Label    | Description                                          |